Emanon42/twitterstatus/README.md

 This is an open source project and contributions are always welcome

 In order to contribute, refer to the Contribution Rules/Guidelines [here](https://github.com/Bytespeicher/Bytebot/blob/master/CONTRIBUTING.md)

+In addition, we need some working for localization.
+Please look [this](https://github.com/Bytespeicher/twitterstatus/issues/6) for translations rules and guidences.